Bodyguard (1948 film): Plot

-Narrowly avoiding arrest checking out the testimony of the optometrist at his office, Carter next tries to find information at the glasses manufacturer; it's after hours so he breaks in.
-Finding the information he needs, he calls the captain and tells him to meet him at the Dysen home.
+Narrowly avoiding arrest and checking out the testimony of optometrist Dr. Briller at his office, Carter next tries to find information at the glasses manufacturer; it's after hours so he breaks in.
+Finding the information he needs, he calls Captain Wayne and tells him to meet him at the Dysen home.
 Meanwhile, at the plant, where she went despite Carter telling her not to, Doris spies on Fred and Fenton, the supervisor.

 At the mansion, Carter confronts Mrs. Dysen, who reveals that Freddie thinks Fenton has been adding water to the meat to increase its price and pocketing the difference.
-The inspector was murdered to cover it up.
+Stone was murdered to cover it up.
 Carter tells her he believes Fred is in with Fenton on the fraud.
 Discovering Doris is in danger at the plant, Carter steals the police car and heads to the plant.

 At the plant, Fred, reveals how he will frame Fenton for the deaths and exonerate himself, with Fenton dead.
 Carter arrives just as Fred is about to shoot Doris and, after Fred runs out of bullets, fights with and knocks out Fred.
 The police arrive and take both Carter and Fred into custody.
 The next scene shows the newlywed Mr. & Mrs. Mike Carter heading off for their honeymoon in a police cruiser.